beck24/image_proxy/README.md

 The elgg engine is not booted during the proxy forwarding process to keep things as lean as possible.
 A single database query is used to retrieve the site secret.

-A custom secret solely for image proxying can optionally be set in settings.php
+This can optionally be bypassed by adding a new secret string directly to the settings.php file

 ```
 $CONFIG->image_proxy_secret = 'my secret string';
 ```

+Adding a custom image_proxy_secret to the config will eliminate all database interaction for the proxy